calipho-sib/nextprot-docs/news/2018/10/09/New release with updated Human Protein Atlas data and new post-translation modification data.md

 **New rule to upgrade protein existence**

-As we now integrate curated phosphorylation data, the following rule has been implemented so as to be consistent with the rules applied at UniProtKB:
+As we now integrate phosphorylation data curated by our team, the following rule has been implemented so as to be consistent with the rules applied at UniProtKB:

-> Entries whose protein(s) existence is based on evidence at the transcript level, homology or a prediction (gene model) are upgraded to evidence at the protein level if the entry has GOLD modified residue annotations with experimental evidence other than mass spectrometry from a source other than UniProtKB.
+_Entries whose protein(s) existence is based on evidence at the transcript level, homology or a prediction (gene model) are upgraded to evidence at the protein level if the entry has GOLD modified residue annotations with experimental evidence other than mass spectrometry from a source other than UniProtKB._

 ##Advanced search SPARQL queries